7449/BannerLayout/README.md

 4.Tip column and small dots, title position changes

-	setTipsSite()               	 	The location of the tip bar in the layout，top,bottom,centered Three optional setDotsSite()               		dots in the location of the prompt bar，left,centered,right Three optional setTitleSite()               		Title The location of the prompt bar，left,centered,right Three optional
+	setTipsSite()               	 	The location of the tip bar in the layout，top,bottom,center Three optional setDotsSite()               		dots in the location of the prompt bar，left,center,right Three optional setTitleSite()               		Title The location of the prompt bar，left,center,right Three optional

 	xml:
 		    <com.bannerlayout.widget.BannerLayout
 		        ...
-		        app:tips_site="centered" />
+		        app:tips_site="center" />

 5.Customize the Bean class